-The concept of carrying capacity describes the total biomass (i.e., weight) of fish a pond is capable of producing.
+The concept of carrying capacity describes the total weight of fish a pond is capable of producing.
 A given body of water, subject to varying levels of fertility, has a finite limit, or carrying capacity, in terms of the overall biomass which it can support.
 Lake fertility limits the number as well as the average and maximum size of fish present.